Community parade welcomes back HUSD teachers and students

 Today

-Mainly sunny.
-Near record high temperatures.
-High 116F.
-Winds SE at 5 to 10 mph.
+Partly cloudy skies.
+Low 86F.
+Winds SSW at 5 to 10 mph.

 Tonight